man holding his kid

 The United Kingdom remains among UNHCR’s largest contributors of unearmarked funding – a critical resource as we face record numbers of displacement.
 This flexible funding enables immediate response to emergency crises and helps fill the gaps in underfunded areas.

-The UK is committed to strengthening people’s ability to recover from crises, and to protect and prioritise the most vulnerable people when crises occur, including from gender-based violence to clean water, shelter, healthcare, education as well as access to legal services and other life-saving assistance.
+The UK is committed to strengthening people’s ability to recover from crises, and to protect and prioritise the most vulnerable people when crises occur, including from response to gender-based violence to access to clean water, shelter, healthcare, education as well as legal services and other life-saving assistance.